jddcode/credits.pot/Readme.md

 ## Overview

-The Credits Pot is a rate limiting mechanism.
-To use, you set the size of your pot and the number of second between each drip of water from your pot.
+The Credits Pot is a thread safe rate limiting mechanism which can be shared across multiple goroutines.

+Imagine a pot of water.
+Each time you carry out a unit of work, you put a drop of water into your pot.
+When the pot is full, no more work can be carried out.
+The pot has a leak and over time, water will leak out, allowing more work to be completed.

-Example: Imagine you have a pot with a capacity of `ten` and a drip seconds value of `2`.
-You will initially be able to carry out work with no delay at all, until the pot is full and five units of work have been completed.
-Every two seconds after that, a unit will drip out of the bucket and another unit of work can be completed.
+Imagine your pot has a capacity of five and drips every two seconds.
+Your first five units of work will be completed with no delay at all.
+After that your bucket will be full and work will pause.
+Every two seconds, a drop of water will leak from your bucket and another unit of work can be completed.

 Over the course of ten seconds, our example should process ten units of work; five initially and one every two seconds for the remainder of the time.